 The net zero agenda will increasingly feed into the customer narrative, providing an additional reason to choose one brand over another.
 Every operator must state their net zero ambitions if they are to remain competitive.
-When Virgin Media and O2 merged, net zero ambitions were front and centre of their launch story: "Our goal is to achieve net zero carbon operations (scopes 1 and 2) by the end of 2025.
+A recent example has seen the new Virgin Media and O2 joint venture announce market leading targets as part of their launch story: "Our goal is to achieve net zero carbon operations (scopes 1 and 2) by the end of 2025.
 We're also committing to reduce our other environmental impacts and our gigabit and 5G services will power smart technology to lay the foundation for a low carbon future for the UK.4"